Darwin Núñez: Al-Hilal

 On 9 August 2025, Núñez joined Saudi Pro League club Al-Hilal.
 The fee was reported to be €53 million without bonuses.
 A month later, on 13 September, he scored his first goal in a 2–2 draw with Al Qadsiah.
+Three days later, he netted a goal in a 2–1 victory over Al Duhail on his AFC Champions League Elite debut.
+On 13 February 2026, Núñez was omitted from Al-Hilal's league squad following the arrival of Karim Benzema, as foreign-player limits prevented his registration for the second half of the 2025–26 domestic season, although he remained eligible to play in the AFC Champions League Elite.

+Loan to Al-Diriyah

+On 22 August 2026, Núñez joined newly promoted fellow Saudi side Al-Diriyah on loan for the 2026–27 season.

 International career

 Youth

 Núñez is a former Uruguay youth international, and was part of under-20 team squad which finished third in 2019 South American U-20 Championship.

-Núñez also took part in the 2019 FIFA U-20 World Cup, scoring in the opening match, a 3–1 over Norway.
-He scored the opening goal in a 2–0 over New Zealand in the final group match, to help Uruguay finish top of Group C. His country was eliminated from the tournament following a 3–1 loss to Ecuador in the round of 16.
+He also took part in the 2019 FIFA U-20 World Cup, scoring in the opening match, a 3–1 over Norway.
+He scored the opening goal in a 2–0 win over New Zealand in the final group match, to help Uruguay finish top of Group C. His country was eliminated from the tournament following a 3–1 loss to Ecuador in the round of 16.
 Núñez was also in the under-22 team that finished in fourth place at 2019 Pan American Games in Peru, scoring in a 2–0 opening win over the hosts.